What is LASEK?

 We also feature Wavefront technology, which allows our surgeons to perform customized LASEK using information gathered from the patient’s individual corneal and refractive patterns.
 This allows for a truly individualized procedure.

-Our cataract refractive surgeon, Dr. Randall E. Cole, is highly trained and experienced in vision correction surgery and has performed over 20,000 cataract and 10,000 refractive procedures since 1985.
+Our surgeons are highly trained and experienced in vision correction surgery and have performed over 20,000 cataract and 10,000 refractive procedures since 1985.
 LASEK, like any surgical procedure, is never guaranteed.
 Studies show that approximately 98% of patients achieve their best corrected vision or better.
 However, each individual is different.
 Some patients may need glasses after surgery.
 More than likely, you’ll need reading glasses around the age of 40 as presbyopia symptoms are brought on by natural changes to the lens of the eye due to aging.